No easy task for moderate Letta as Italy's next premier

 His uncle is Gianni Letta, Berlusconi's closest aide for over a decade.
 He succeeded Gianni as cabinet undersecretary when Romano Prodi beat Berlusconi at the 2006 election and the two men changed places again when Berlusconi won two years later.

-Letta had been mentioned for several days as an outside possibility for prime minister, but Napolitano's favoured candidate was widely thought to be the 74-year-old former Socialist Prime Minister Giuliano Amato.
+Letta had been mentioned for several days as an outside possibility for prime minister, but Napolitano's favored candidate was widely thought to be the 74-year-old former Socialist Prime Minister Giuliano Amato.

 Letta's chances were seen as hurt by the collapse of the PD in the aftermath of the February election, when it won most seats but failed to secure a majority.
 PD leader Pier Luigi Bersani resigned as deep splits in the party emerged.